-Understanding Arraignment in Georgia:
+Understanding Arraignment in Georgia

 An arraignment is the start of the criminal prosecution in your DUI case or any other criminal case.
 Many times, such as in cases in Atlanta Municipal Court, the arraignment is literally only a couple of days after a person's DUI arrest.
 Most of the time, it is scheduled for several weeks later.
 Whether your arraignment is next week or in a few months, call now to make sure your rights are protected.
-Richard Lawson has been helping people charged with DUI in Georgia for almost 20 years.
+Richard Lawson has been helping people charged with DUI in Georgia for more than 25 years.
 He is a former DUI prosecutor who has focused his entire career on defending people charged with DUI and related offenses to DUI.
 He is Georgia's top-rated and most reviewed attorney.
 His reviews can be found on Avvo.

 The Importance of Hiring an Attorney Before Arraignment: